wavesoft/-cernvm-fork/README.md

 # Add EPEL repository
 rpm -ivh http://mirror.nl.leaseweb.net/epel/6/x86_64/epel-release-6-8.noarch.rpm

+**NOTE:** _The following steps are no more required.
+The fork utility will try to automatically start the required services and create the missing files._

 # Install LXC tools
 yum -y install lxc lxc-libs lxc-templates bridge-utils libcgroup
 ```